 Future Proof Media Art

-A digital preservation project by Geert Mul & LIMA
+A digital art preservation project in collaboration with Geert Mul

 The constant development and flux of technologies creates a unique opportunity for artists to experiment, play and create, but also presents a challenge for those charged with the responsibility of ensuring future presentations of these works.
 The preservation of born-digital art is as challenging as it is important, and takes to task the complex nature of these works in order to maintain the ability for others to witness and experience them in the future, as these works are not only a document of the ideas and concepts of the artist, but also of the technological possibilities of the time and the complex communication landscape they are part of.